 The aim of Strong Customer Authentication for Online Card Payments is to reduce instances of online fraud and so these changes should benefit both merchants and customers alike.
 We can expect, however, in the short term, that there will be some disruption as online shoppers adjust to new checkout processes and set themselves up with the means to verify their identity on every transaction.

 All axis vMerchant / Opayo (SagePay) integrations use a method called "VSP Server", or "Server" for short.
 Opayo have confirmed (see link to their Frequently Asked Questions article below) that Server integrations require no change and fully support both 3DSv1 and 3DSv2.

-Opayo have previously sent emails to their clients suggesting that some alterations will be required to the custom templates used by Server integrations but we have confirmed that no changes to the axis vMerchant custom templates are required.
-Working with Opayo, we have tested 3D Secure transactions through an unmodified custom template and these have been confirmed as correctly using 3DSv2.
+Opayo have previously sent emails to their clients suggesting that some alterations will be required to the custom templates used by Server integrations.
+We have confirmed that the latest versions of the custom templates work correctly using 3DSv2 and we are helping all of our axis vMerchant clients to ensure, where necessary, that their custom templates are up to date.

 If you have not currently enabled 3D Secure on your account, you should do so now.
 If you do not, your website may encounter problems processing payments from cards issued within the EEA.